BasicComputation/x64-lecture/B02 - EXE file format.md

 Make shure Release and not debug version is built.

 After the executable is built, right click on the project, go to add->existing item.
 Find the exe file, click add. <br>
 Now the file is listed in the solution explorer.
-Right click on it, choose 'open with' <br>
+Right click on it, choose 'open with', <br>
 scroll down in list and select 'Binary Editor', press ok. <br>

 So the numbers you see to the left are the offset into file, in the middle the data, and to the right data represented as text.